annoinspace/nextjs-test-blog/posts/ssg-ssr.md

---
+---
-title: 'When to Use Static Generation v.s.
-Server-side Rendering'
+title: "When to Use Static Generation v.s.
+Server-side Rendering"
-date: '2023-05-06'
+date: "2023-05-06"
 ---

 We recommend using **Static Generation** (with and without data) whenever possible because your page can be built once and served by CDN, which makes it much faster than having a server render the page on every request.